How to clean a vacuum – 6 steps to an efficient and long-lasting vacuum cleaner

 Angela Rubin, a cleaning expert at Hellamaid also recommends, 'Follow the vacuum's user manual to clean the internal air pathway, which may involve removing panels or accessing the internal components.
 Ensure it's free from obstructions and dust.'

-5. Sanitize wheels
+5. Maintain the wheels

 'Casters and wheels are another area that collect high amounts of debris and hair,' explains Henrique Conceicao.
-'Your best bet is to again use a pair of scissors to remove the unwanted obstructions.
+'Your best bet is to again use a pair of scissors to remove the unwanted obstructions.'

 6. Wipe the exterior

-'Use a damp cloth to clean the vacuum's exterior, including the handle, body, and button,' advises Muffetta Kruger.
-'This prevents the transfer of dirt from the vacuum to your hands.'
+Like cleaning a robot vacuum cleaner, to finish, Mufetta Kruger suggests, 'Use a damp cloth to clean the vacuum's exterior, including the handle, body, and button.
+This prevents the transfer of dirt from the vacuum to your hands.'

 FAQs

-How often should you clean your vacuum?
+How often should you clean a vacuum?

-'Depending on usage, it is suggested you clean your vacuum thoroughly cleaning once every 3 to 6 months.
-Although, if you have pets or even a particularly dusty environment, you might want to bump up the schedule a bit.'
+Kerry Sherin at Ownerly advises, 'Depending on usage, it is suggested you clean your vacuum thoroughly once every three to six months.
+However, if you have pets or even a particularly dusty environment, you might want to bump up the schedule a bit.

 Always refer to the manufacturer's instructions for detailed guidance on cleaning your specific vacuum cleaner.